ArziPL/calculator/README.md

-# simple-calculator
+# cool-calculator
-Simple JS calculator with some cool styles
+Simple vanilla JS calculator with some cool styles